neilwen987/CSR_Adaptive_Rep/README.md

 ## 🧬 Source Repository

-This project is built on top of prior research and infrastructure from the Y-research team.
+This project is built on top of prior research and infrastructure from the Y Research team.

 👉 [Y Research](https://github.com/Y-Research-SBU/CSR)

-Please refer to the Y-research repo for more details.
+Please refer to the Y Research repo for more details.

 ## &#x1F680; &#x1F680; News
 - 2025.05.25 **Major Update**.
 We have thoroughly reorganized our repository with the following changes: 🎉🎉